fabric8io/docker-maven-plugin/doc/manual.md

   to a specific hostname/ip address, you can declare a Maven property of the same name and correct value to use. `host:post` functions in the same manner as described above.

-The following are examples of valid configuratione entries:
+The following are examples of valid configuration entries:

 ```xml
 <properties>